The standard offer on the WestJet RBC World Elite Mastercard is a signup bonus of 450 WestJet Dollars (WSD), distributed

 You’ll also enjoy top-drawer purchase protection benefits, including an extended warranty that doubles the original manufacturer’s warranty for up to one year, and coverage against accidental loss or damage of personal property for up to 90 days from the date of purchase.

-As with other World Elite cards, this card requires a minimum personal annual income of $80,000 or a household income of $150,000 to apply.
+As a World Elite product, this card requires a minimum personal annual income of $80,000 or a household income of $150,000 to apply.
 Note that longstanding RBC clients may have success visiting their branch to see if these requirements can be waived.